xpack-dev-tools/openocd-xpack/README-BUILD.md

 $ caffeinate bash ~/Downloads/openocd-xpack.git/scripts/build.sh --osx
 ```

-Some minutes later, the output of the build script is a compressed
+Several minutes later, the output of the build script is a compressed
 archive and its SHA signature, created in the `deploy` folder:

 ```console